 The London 2012 Cauldron

-Visiting the Museum of London with kids makes for a fascinating morning or afternoon out learning about the history of London.
-The Museum of London is one of the top free museums in London to visit, with an extraordinary collection of more than six million objects from prehistoric to modern times.
-Kids will enjoy learning about the prehistoric beasts that once roamed London, see what life was like during Roman times, have a look at a typical Saxon house, see exhibits about the Great Fire of 1666, experience walking along a Victorian street and much more during their visit.
+The Museum of London has always been one of the top free museums in London to visit, with an extraordinary collection of more than six million objects from prehistoric to modern times.
+It was a fascinating place to learn about the prehistoric beasts that once roamed London, see what life was like during Roman times, have a look at a typical Saxon house, see exhibits about the Great Fire of 1666, experience walking along a Victorian street and much more.

 PIN FOR LATER – Museum of London with Kids